isovera/foia-api-enhancements/docroot/modules/custom/foia_upload_xml/README.md

 the annual report node.
 The basic process looks like the following:

  1. Add fields in the `source/fields` section.
- 2. Map those fields in the `process` section.
+ 2. Map agency overall fields in the `process` section.
 Remember that most destination fields have the prefix `field_`.
- 3. Use the `migration_lookup` process plugin, referencing your Paragraph migration, to populate the relevant field.
+ 3. Attach component data to the annual report node, using the `migration_lookup` process plugin to find and reference Paragraph's imported in the section migration.
  4. Add your Paragraph migration to the list of dependencies at the end of the file.